The ETF Advantage

-- Complete transparency—know exactly what you own today, unlike funds, where holdings are disclosed four times a year and may be outdated by the time you see the report.
+- Complete transparency.
+ETFs report their exact holdings daily.
+Traditional funds disclose holdings four times a year, and these may be outdated by the time you see the report

 Not all ETFs are created equal.

-The growing popularity of ETFs has spawned a deluge of new ETF offerings.
-Two decades ago, there were just a handful of ETFs, and those few offerings focused on matching the performance of major broad market indexes such as the Standard & Poor’s 500.
-Today there are over 2,100 ETFs and many of the newer offerings track very specific market segments, such as indexes tied to a single country, or a single market cap segment (large-cap, smallcap, etc.) or very specific sectors such as nanotechnology.
+The growing popularity of ETFs has spawned a deluge of new offerings.
+Two decades ago, there was just a handful of ETFs, and those offerings focused on matching the performance of major broad market indexes such as the S&P 500.
+Today, there are over 2,100 ETFs and many of the newer offerings track very specific market segments, such as indexes tied to a single country, a specific industry or sector (biotech, self-driving vehicles), or even a theme (health and wellness, the internet of things).

-ETF marketing departments are so eager to roll out more investing options that quite often new indexes are formed specifically so an ETF can be launched to track that index.
+ETF marketing departments are so eager to roll out more investing options that quite often new indexes are formed specifically so an ETF can be launched to track it.
 And how those indexes are constructed can create some potential problems for investors.

 There are also a growing number of ETFs that seek to deliver returns that outperform a target benchmark index.
 Among them are highly leveraged products as well as so-called “smart beta” or “factor” ETFs that use a variety of proprietary investment models and techniques designed to boost returns.
-But if the system doesn’t deliver, investors can face returns that actually lag the underlying benchmark index, sometimes by a big amount.
-(Take a look at the chart on the prior page to see how this can play out over a calendar year.)
+But if the strategy doesn’t deliver, investors can face returns that actually lag the underlying bench- mark index, sometimes by a large amount.
+(Take a look at the chart below to see how this can play out over a calendar year.)
 If that happens, you have squandered one of the most compelling reasons for investing in ETFs: The ability to closely track an index.
-(We’d also note that the Securities and Exchange Commission recently announced plans to increase scrutiny on “smart beta” ETFs that follow custom-built, non-transparent indexes.)

-The newer ETFs may also lack important liquidity.
+Some newer ETFs may also lack important liquidity.
 Remember, you buy and sell shares of an ETF directly on a stock market.
 If you want to buy shares, your price is determined by what someone in the market is willing to sell those shares for.
-And vice-versa: When you want to sell, your price will be determined by what “the market” is willing to pay for your shares.
-If there aren’t a lot of potential buyers and sellers in the marketplace you could end up having to make your trade at a lower price (to sell) or a higher price (to buy).
-When you invest in the major broad market ETFs that are tied to established indexes there is typically plenty of liquidity when you want to trade.
+And when you want to sell, your price will be determined by what “the market” is willing to pay for your shares.
+If there aren’t a lot of potential buyers and sellers in the marketplace you could end up having to trade at a lower price to sell or a higher price to buy.
+Whereas, when you invest in the major broad market ETFs that are tied to established indexes, there is typically plenty of liquidity when you want to trade.

 Adding the ETF Advantage to your Portfolio